na-na-hi/renget/archive/2f8so.md

 -Gore Magala has entered the Forest locale-
 -Affinity: 50%-
-\>thanks for coming to hang out with me today Anon, i know lugging around all that protective gear is rough.
+%darkgreen%\>thanks for coming to hang out with me today Anon, i know lugging around all that protective gear is rough.
 \>i've been practicing keeping my frenzy as low as possible, i dont mind walking around more blind than usual.
 \>its just nice to just have someone to take in some fresh air with, the village herbalist says its good therapy for me.
 \>and if i can keep this pace, the Head Researcher might let me hang out in the village again!
-\>O-oh! i'm so sorry! i've been rambling! here, let me carry some of that gear for you!
-[Item Pack Removed] [Camp Supplies Removed]
+\>O-oh! i'm so sorry! i've been rambling! here, let me carry some of that gear for you!%% [Item Pack Removed] [Camp Supplies Removed]
-\>wow, this stuff weighs a ton! even for me! how do you hunters manage to carry all this stuff all day?
+%darkgreen%\>wow, this stuff weighs a ton! even for me! how do you hunters manage to carry all this stuff all day?
 \>anyway, would you like to hang out or set up camp for the day?
 \>if you want, I have some cool spots i could show you down by the river, i'm sure i can get there without hitting too many trees again
-\>or we could just take a break for the day, you're probably worn out traveling this far.
+\>or we could just take a break for the day, you're probably worn out traveling this far.%%

 OPTIONS
 [A] Set up camp in the clearing right outside the forest [Supplies -1]